kriti-shesh321/leetcode_clone/README.md

-# a coding platform similar to leetcode.
+# A coding platform similar to Leetcode.